simonmichael/hledger/doc/PULLREQUESTS.md

 Consider showing a draft of documentation first (more on this below).

+When you are not ready for the PR to be merged, please make it a Draft PR.
+Non-draft means "I think this is ready, you can merge any time".
+And just use a normal PR title, don't write "WIP:" or "Draft:" there.
+This helps with knowing PRs' status in a consistent way.

 ## The commit(s)

 Commits should be easy to review.